 Q: How long does it take for application approval and how will I be notified?

-A: Upon approval, each applicant will receive the required documents and what the required backup documentation is to be submitted with reimbursement, along with the due date.
+A: Upon approval, each applicant will receive the required documents and the required backup documentation is to be submitted with reimbursement, along with the due date.